JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

 Constructing the model
 ----------------------

-We construct a model with three items, each storing the dataclass type and the data.
+We construct a model with three items.
+Each item will store the dataclass type and the data with different data role.

 .. tabs::